 Required amendment Western Power response Cross reference to relevant section of access arrangement Required Amendment 54 Sections 17A.3 and 17A.4 of the AQP must be amended as set out in paragraph 2591 above.
 Western Power has adequately addressed the matters which prompted the Authority to require this amendment.
-Western Power has updated clause 17A.3 with the Authority's wording and updated clause 17A.4 to address the required amendment.
-Western Power's amendment to clause 17A.4 is discussed in section 4.8 of this document.
-Refer to clauses 17A.3 and 17A.4 of the Applications & Queuing Policy, attached at Appendix B of the Amended Proposed Revisions to the Access Arrangement.
-Required Amendment 55 The applications and queuing policy must be amended to include a specific clause in similar terms to clauses 24.5(b) and (c) of the current access arrangement.
+Western Power has updated clause 17A.3 with the Authority wording and updated clause 17A.4 to address the required amendment.
+Western Power has adequately addressed the matters which prompted the Authority to require this amendment.
+Western Power has adequately addressed the matters which prompted the Authority to require this amendment wording and updated clause 17A.4 to address the required amendment.
+Western Power has dequately addressed the matters which prompted the Authority to require this amendment wording and updated clause 17A.4 to address the required amendment.
+Queuing Policy, attached at Appendix B of the Amended Proposed Revisions to the Required Amendment 55 The applications and queuing policy must be amended to include a specific clause in similar terms to clauses 24.5(b) and (c) of the current access arrangement.
 Western Power has implemented this amendment.
 Refer to clause 24A.5 of the Applications & Queuing Policy, attached at Appendix B of the Amended Proposed Revisions to the Access Arrangement.
 Required Amendment 56 The proposed revisions to the access arrangement must be amended to reflect the Authority's published Final Decision on Proposed Variations to Western Power's Access Arrangement for 2009/10 to 2011/12: Contributions Policy and any consequential amendments.
 Western Power has implemented this amendment.
 Refer to the Contributions Policy, attached at Appendix C.1 of the Amended Proposed Revisions to the Access Arrangement.
 Required Amendment 57 Clause 6.3 of the contribution policy must be amended as follows: A headworks contribution The headworks base charge Western Power has implemented this amendment.
 Refer to clause 6.3 of the Contributions Policy, attached at Appendix C of the Amended Proposed Revisions to the Access Arrangement.
 Required Amendment 58 Western Power's proposed Appendix D - Current prices and explanation of charges needs to include sufficient detail to enable readers to locate the relevant price Western Power has implemented this amendment.
 This amendment relates to Appendix D of the Distribution Headworks Methodology.
 The appropriate reference has been detailed in section 5.4 (a footnote).
 Appendix's C and D have Refer to Appendix D of the Distribution Headworks Methodology, attached at Appendix C.2 of the Amended